Topological and Geometrical Random Walks on Bidisperse Random Sphere Packings: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The random walks considered here mimic the diffusion of a drug molecule from its original position to the edge of a matrix tablet \cite{DCDS_B}.
-The length distribution of these walks is used to calculate the escape times for molecules and the cumulative distribution function of the escape times is taken a prediction for the release profile of the tablet.
-If the particles of the powder mixture have different sizes, the definition of the ``length'' needs to be revisited.
+The random walks considered here mimic the diffusion of a drug molecule from its original position to the edge of a matrix tablet, as was proposed in \cite{DCDS_B}.
+Other applications of this paradigm are the diffusion of soluble materials in porous soils, rocks or biological tissues.
+The length distribution of the random walks is used to calculate the escape times for molecules and the cumulative distribution function of the escape times is taken as a prediction for the release profile of the tablet.
+If the particles of the powder mixture have different sizes, the definition of the ``length'' of a random walk needs to be revisited.

-Here we have provided evidence that the geometric and topological metrics on the contact graph of a random dense sphere packing are related by the formula \eqref{length_vs_number}, in the limit of long walks that sample correctly the edge length distribution.
-While the average ratio $a_{th}/a_{exp}$ for the walks with size of the target set $|V_\omega|=10$ is $1.16$ (figure \ref{ratios}, ``+''), we expect this ratio to approach $1$ as the number of spheres in the packing increases.
+In this paper we have provided evidence that the geometric and topological metrics on the contact graph of a random dense sphere packing are related by the formula \eqref{length_vs_number}, in the limit of long walks that sample correctly the edge length distribution.
+While the average ratio $a_{th}/a_{exp}$ for the walks on a packing of 400 spheres with size of the target set $|V_\omega|=10$ is $1.16$ (Figure \ref{ratios}, ``+''), we expect this ratio to approach $1$ as the number of spheres in the packing increases.
 This is the focus of ongoing research.

-The probabilities $\pi_1$ and $\pi_2$ are determined from contact graphs for different types of sphere mixtures.
-As figure \ref{epsi_vs_phi} (right panel) suggests, these functions are monotone in both the aspect ratio $\sigma^{-1}$ and the volume fraction $\rho$ of the sphere mixture.
-We conjecture the following limits
+Packings of hard spheres have found great interest in the computational physics community, see \cite{Powell1980,Biazzo,Kamien,Song,Hermes,Farr}.
+Despite the apparent simplicity of the concept, many quantities still remain to be investigated, most prominently the maximum packing fraction of a random sphere packing.
+Multicomponent mixtures are even more interesting because of multiple possible edge lengths in the contact graph.
+Herein, we have determined the frequencies $\pi_1$ and $\pi_2$ of short and long edges from contact graphs for different types of sphere mixtures.
+As Figure \ref{edge_distribution} suggests, these functions are monotone in both the aspect ratio $\sigma$ and the small sphere volume fraction $\rho$ of the sphere mixture.
+We conjecture the following limits of the edge length probabilities

-It is difficult to make a prediction for $\sigma^{-1}\to 1^-$, as then the distinction between short, long and medium edges disappears.
-Notice the change from concave to convex in $\pi_1$ as $\sigma^{-1}$ increases from $1/4$ to $3/4$ in the right panel of figure \ref{epsi_vs_phi}, while no change of convexity is seen in the corresponding values of $\pi_2$.
+That is, for extremely large values of the ratio of large to small radii, short edges are going to dominate, as soon as any small spheres are present in the mixture.
+It is difficult to make a corresponding prediction for $\sigma\to 1^+$, as then the distinction between short, long and medium edges disappears.
+Notice the change from concave to convex in $\pi_1$ as $\sigma$ decreases from $4$ to $4/3$ in Figure \ref{edge_distribution}, while no change of convexity is seen in the corresponding values of $\pi_2$.